lino-framework/welfare/docs/specs/misc.rst

 ==============================

-Here is a list of the tables that have the :class:`lino.mixins.duplicable.Duplicate` and the user profiles that can see it.
+Here is a list of the tables that have the :class:`lino.mixins.duplicable.Duplicate` and the user types that can see it.